William Safire: Political views

 Safire described himself as a "libertarian conservative".
 A Washington Post story on the ending of his op-ed column quotes him on the subject:

 I'm willing to zap conservatives when they do things that are not libertarian.
 [After the 9/11 attacks,] I was the first to really go after George W. on his treatment of prisoners.

-After voting for Bill Clinton in 1992, Safire became one of the leading critics of Clinton's administration.
+After voting for Bill Clinton in 1992, Safire became one of the leading critics of the Clinton administration.
 Hillary Clinton in particular was often the target of his ire.
 He caused controversy in a January 8, 1996, essay when, after reviewing her record, he concluded she was a "congenital liar".
-She did not respond to the specific instances cited, but said that she didn't feel offended for herself, but for her mother's sake.
-According to the president's press secretary at the time, Mike McCurry, "the President, if he were not the President, would have delivered a more forceful response to that on the bridge of Mr. Safire's nose".
+Although she did not respond to the specific instances cited, Hillary Clinton said that she did not feel offended for herself but for her mother's sake.
+According to Bill Clinton's press secretary at the time, Mike McCurry, "the President, if he were not the President, would have delivered a more forceful response to that on the bridge of Mr. Safire's nose."

-Safire was one of several voices who called for war with Iraq, and predicted a "quick war" and wrote: "Iraqis, cheering their liberators, will lead the Arab world toward democracy."
-He consistently brought up the point in his Times columns that an Iraqi intelligence agent met with Mohamed Atta, one of the 9/11 attackers, in Prague, which he called an "undisputed fact".
+Safire was one of several voices who called for the Iraq War, and predicted a "quick war" and wrote: "Iraqis, cheering their liberators, will lead the Arab world toward democracy."
+He consistently brought up the point in his Times columns that an Iraqi intelligence agent met with Mohamed Atta, one of the 9/11 hijackers, in Prague, which he called an "undisputed fact".
 According to the CIA and the FBI, they were unable to confirm or deny the validity of this assertion.
 The source who made these allegations is alleged to have become concerned that such a meeting could have harmed his career.
 Nonetheless, Khalid Sheikh Mohammed and Ramzi bin al-Shibh do deny that the meeting took place.
 Safire insisted that the theory was true and used it to make a case for war against Iraq.
 He also incorrectly predicted that "freed scientists" would lead coalition forces to "caches [of weapons of mass destruction] no inspectors could find".

 Safire was staunchly pro-Israel.
 He received the Guardian of Zion Award of Bar-Ilan University in 2005.
 President George W. Bush appointed him to serve on the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

-Death
+Personal life and death

+Safire married Helene Belmar Julius in 1962.
+The couple had two children.
 Safire died from pancreatic cancer at a hospice in Rockville, Maryland, on September 27, 2009, aged 79.
-He was survived by his wife, Helene Belmar (née Julius); their children, Mark and Annabel; and granddaughter, Lily.